 There are some fixed annuities “credit higher interest rate than the minimum, via a policy dividend that may be declared by the company’s board of directors.”
 But, this will only occur “if the company’s actual investment, expense and mortality experience is more favorable than was expected.”

 And, it should be known that fixed annuities are regulated by your state’s insurance departments.

 What else should I know about fixed and variable annuities?

 Did you also know that there are a couple of different types of fixed annuities?
-If not, consider you’re newly informed.
+If not, consider yourself newly informed.

 The first is an equity-indexed annuity.
-It’s a fixed annuity that at first appears to be a hybrid.
-“It credits a minimum rate of interest, just as a fixed annuity does, but its value is also based on the performance of a specified stock index—usually computed as a fraction of that index’s total return,” clarifies the III.
+Yes.
+It’s a fixed annuity.
+At the same time, the rate of interest is linked to the returns of an index, such as the S&P 500.
+This hybrid annuity “credits a minimum rate of interest, just as a fixed annuity does, but its value is also based on the performance of a specified stock index—usually computed as a fraction of that index’s total return,” clarifies the III.

 But, wait, there’s more…

 If you recall, there were deferred and immediate annuities.
 But, there are also the following types of annuities — which are available in fixed or variable forms.